Sci Fi TV Genre Gems: Forgotten magic and hidden treasures from the worlds of sci fi TV

 What Is It?
 This TV movie was produced by the Sci Fi Channel back in 1998 in an era when that network still more closely embraced its science fiction roots and had not yet given in to wrestling, reality shows, and Sharknado (an era that they might actually be going back to judging from current output).
 A Town Has Turned to Dust was based on an episode of the 1950’s drama showcase Playhouse 90 of the same name that was written by Twilight Zone creator Rod Serling.
 The original teleplay had a western setting, but the Sci Fi Channel updating moved it to a post-apocalypse future.
 The story focuses on a town who’s “boss” Jerry Paul heads up an operation to scavenge scrap metal which is sent to the colonies in space.
 His mostly white crew of “Drivers” directs the Native American “Dwellers” into dangerous areas to collect and return the needed material.
 One of these “Dwellers” is accused of assaulting and raping Paul’s wife, and he is being held by the ineffectual town sheriff.
-Paul leads a lynch mob to the jail and this results in the death of the Native American.
+(Minor Spoiler Alert) Paul leads a lynch mob to the jail and this results in the death of the Native American.
 But that’s only just the beginning as the story of this town crumbling at the seams delves into the bigotry and inner turmoil of the troubled people who populate it.

 Why It Stands Out: This long-forgotten and vastly underrated TV movie has very much the feel of an extended Twilight Zone episode as it presents a brooding yet introspective tale that transcends its setting and delivers a poignant commentary on human nature.

 The Skinny: This TV movie hearkens very much back to the Golden Age of science fiction on television when shows like The Twilight Zone, The Outer Limits, and Star Trek used their fantastic settings and premises to explore human nature and society with thinly-veiled morality plays.
-Originally produced in a western setting, it’s shift to a post-apocalyptic future is seamless and it still delivers a timeless message that resonates with its audience.
+The shift from the original western setting to a post-apocalyptic future is seamless and it still delivers a timeless message that resonates with its audience.
 And from what I understand it is pretty faithful to the 1950’s version apart from its sci fi rework.
 This movie obviously had its budget constraints–just like television has had for years, especially early on–but it more than makes up for that by focusing on the story and its characters.
 Television may not be able to deliver the level of spectacle we see with the typical Hollywood blockbuster–even today–but it can tell a good story when it tries.
 A Town Has Turned to Dust may seem somewhat slow and talky, but that’s the way the early television dramas worked.
 They often had a staged feel to them with stilted direction and heavy dialogue driven scenes.
 But many early television dramas (and comedies as well) were filmed live which meant that they were much closer to theatrical productions than feature films.
 And the updating of this teleplay holds on to that earlier sensibility and thus has a look and feel very similar to TV of the 50’s and 60’s, particularly The Twilight Zone.
 Some viewers might hold this against the movie, and argue that it seems outdated.
 But personally I found that it gives it a nostalgic, retro feel which complimented its story.

 Notable Credits: Rod Serling (Writer), Ron Perlman, Stephen Lang, Judy Collins